Skip to main content

 • Enter redemption limits per coupon code.
 Leave it unlimited.

-• Enter the redemptions per time period: 10 days, 1 redemption (This is the time period in days in a rolling window.
+• Enter the redemptions per time period: 10 days, 1 redemption (This entry is the time period in days in a rolling window.
 For example, if the limit is 1 per week and the shopper uses the coupon on the 16th, they can use it again on the 23rd.)

 1. Click Save.